PyromancerBoom/Orbital23/README.md

 ## Limitations <a name="limit"></a>

+On thorough testing we found some limitations such as :

+- Kitex Servers cannot reconnect if the Gateway server goes down, even for a second.
+The server_utility package needs to be updated for this.
+- While the Gateway is designed to be Scalable, the only non-scalable aspect as of now is the Data Management.

 ## What Else? <a name="misc"></a>

 For the detailed guide on service connection, check out [Server Connection Guide](ServerConnectionGuide.md)